GClunies/py_noaa/README.md

 Install with `pip install py_noaa`.

 **Currently available modules:**
-- NOAA CO-OPS Tides & Currents [API documentation](https://tidesandcurrents.noaa.gov/api/)
+- NOAA CO-OPS Tides & Currents ([see API documentation](https://tidesandcurrents.noaa.gov/api/))

 ## NOAA CO-OPS Tides & Currents API [website](https://tidesandcurrents.noaa.gov/)
+---
 NOAA records tides, currents, and other meteoroligical observations at various locations across the United States and the Great Lakes regions.
 Predictions are also available for [tides](https://tidesandcurrents.noaa.gov/tide_predictions.html) and [currents](https://tidesandcurrents.noaa.gov/noaacurrents/Help).

 Data can be accessed from the NOAA CO-OPS API using the `coops.get_data()` function in the coops.py module.

 ### coops module basics
+---
 First, get the station for which you would like to get data, a summary of available stations (depending on data type) can be found through the following links:

 - [Water Level Observation Stations](https://tidesandcurrents.noaa.gov/stations.html?type=Water+Levels)